-Brandon Marx is a litigation associate with Foley & Lardner LLP, he is also a member of the firm’s Business Litigation & Dispute Resolution practice.
-Brandon represents clients in a wide variety of commercial litigation matters, including those for breach of contract, fraud, securities and shareholder disputes, and post-acquisition disputes, as well as real estate and energy-related matters.
+Brandon Marx represents clients in a wide variety of commercial litigation matters, including those for breach of contract, fraud, securities and shareholder disputes, post-acquisition disputes, and real estate and energy-related matters.
 He handles these matters from inception through completion, including pre-suit investigation, pleading and motion practice, discovery (pre- and post-judgment), mediation, settlement, trial or arbitration, and appeal.

-Brandon is known by his colleagues and clients for his ability to handle complex matters and his tactical and strategic thinking, analytical reasoning, and attention to detail.
+Brandon is known for his ability to handle complex matters and his tactical and strategic thinking, analytical reasoning, and attention to detail.

 In addition to his law firm experience, Brandon holds the Chartered Financial Analyst (CFA) designation and previously worked as a senior analyst at a well-known investment bank.

 - Member, State Bar of Texas